Ross Castle, Lough Leane, Killarney National Park, Co Kerry

 The most dramatic episode in the castle’s story unfolded during the Irish Confederate Wars (1640s‑1650s).
 Oliver Cromwell’s Roundhead army, under General Ludlow, laid siege with 4,000 foot‑soldiers and 200 horsemen.
 The defenders held out until artillery was ferried up the River Laune and placed on a boat – a fulfilment of a local prophecy that the castle could not fall until a ship sailed on the lake.
 After a brief bombardment the stronghold surrendered in 1652, becoming the last castle in Munster to do so.

 Following the wars the Browne family reclaimed the estate, but the castle soon became a military barracks, a role it kept until the early 19th century.
 In 1790 the state took ownership, and the OPW has cared for the site ever since, restoring interior furnishings to reflect 16th‑ and 17th‑century taste.
 A haunting local legend tells of an O’Donoghue chief who leapt from the great hall’s top window, disappearing with his horse, table and library into the lake.
 Supposedly he now watches over the waters from a submerged palace.
+The legend adds that every seven years, on the first morning of May, the rider appears on a white horse – a sight said to bring good fortune.

 What to See & Do